Phase 4 - Boots Corner trial closure

 - loading and unloading is allowed between 6pm and 10am.

-After an initial review in January 2018, some changes will be made to the trial.
-The start of the trial area will be moved to a point in Clarence Street between Post Office Lane and Imperial Circus.
+After an initial review in January 2018, some changes were made to the trial.
+The start of the trial area moved to a point in Clarence Street between Post Office Lane and Imperial Circus.
 Clarence Parade and the western end of Clarence Street will be opened to all vehicles with two way traffic flow.

 Purpose of the trial